wfailla/un-orchestrator/README_COMPILE.md

 you would like to be in sync with the UN main GIT repository or just download the sources, without being syncronized with the repository.

-In the first case if would be easy to get new updates from the repository and possibly commit your changes back in the main branch; in the second case you will have to syncronize the code manually.
+In the first case it would be easy to get new updates from the repository and possibly commit your changes back in the main branch; in the second case you will have to syncronize the code manually.